What is the "fight or flight response?"

 In order to consciously choose the attitudes and beliefs which are most empowering, we must learn to quiet our mind and quiet our body.
 By eliciting the relaxation response, we can stop the mind chatter, allowing us to move out of our strategic mind into the quiet mind, capable of conscious awareness and attention.
 The quiet mind opens up our perceptions and frees us to make the most positive choices regarding our lives.
 In this sense, the mind is likened to a pond of water.
 Restless thoughts are like pebbles thrown into the water.
 They send out a ripple of activity, disturbing the tranquil surface.
 When the water is constantly agitated with restless thoughts, we cannot see clearly to the bottom of the pond, which represents our inner wisdom.
 When we stop the restless thoughts, we calm the waters, enabling us to see clearly to the bottom—where our wisest, most enlightened self resides.

-To learn more about the consequences of an overactive fight or flight response and powerful techniques to de-stress, go to www.5MinuteStressMastery.com
+To learn more about the consequences of an overactive fight or flight response and powerful techniques to de-stress and counteract the ill effects of an overactive fight or flight response, visit my website at www.NeilMD.com